CollierCZ/docs-media/java-rx-sdk-reame.md

     }
 ));

+// Prepares configuration object.
-// Prepares configuration object (Note that there are also other parameters, for example, preview API key) DeliveryConfig config = DeliveryConfig.newConfig(projectId)
+// Note that there are also other parameters, for example, a preview API key.
+DeliveryConfig config = DeliveryConfig.newConfig(projectId)
     .withTypeResolvers(typeResolvers);
 ```